Skip to main content

 NUIN 442 Issues in Movement and Rehabilitation Science (Dewald, Tysseling)

-1 unit; offered alternate years; next offered Fall 2023
+1 unit; offered alternate years; next offered TBD

 This course emphasizes literature on contemporary issues pertaining to key principles and models in the field of movement and rehabilitation science.
 In the first half of the course, theoretical, biological, physical, behavioral and computational approaches to understanding the control of movement in the context of rehabilitation are explored.
 These building blocks are then applied to analysis of common disorders of movement control and contemporary and evolving therapeutic approaches used in rehabilitation.
 Topics include stroke, spinal cord injury, Parkinson’s disease and movement disorders, cerebellar disease, cerebral palsy, sensory disorders, aging and muscle and joint pathologies.